mwrnd/notes/Alveo_U25/debug_log.md

 ![Old FSBL Running](img/Boot_Failing_but_FSBL_Running_from_QSPI.png)

-The Zynq FSBL is used during programming has a recent compile date and version, not `2019.2`.
+The Zynq FSBL I used during programming has a recent compile date and version, not `2019.2`.

 ![Zynq FSBL is from May7](img/Zynq_FSBL_Used_is_from_May7_2023.png)